python/cpython/Doc/library/tkinter.rst

 ``value``.
 This connection works both ways: if the variable changes for any reason, the widget it's connected to will be updated to reflect the new value.

-Unfortunately, in the current implementation of :mod:`Tkinter` it is not possible to hand over an arbitrary Python variable to a widget through a ``variable`` or ``textvariable`` option.
-The only kinds of variables for which this works are variables that are subclassed from a class called Variable, defined in the :mod:`Tkinter` module.
+Unfortunately, in the current implementation of :mod:`tkinter` it is not possible to hand over an arbitrary Python variable to a widget through a ``variable`` or ``textvariable`` option.
+The only kinds of variables for which this works are variables that are subclassed from a class called Variable, defined in the :mod:`tkinter`.

 There are many useful subclasses of Variable already defined:
 :class:`StringVar`, :class:`IntVar`, :class:`DoubleVar`, and